 by Legal Staff

-Hearing loss and tinnitus are considered the most common service-related disabilities that develop in veterans, and therefore earplugs were in need.
+Hearing loss and tinnitus are considered the most common service-related disabilities that develop in veterans, and therefore, earplugs were needed.

 If you or a family member has received a diagnosis of partial or total hearing loss or tinnitus due to the use of faulty earplugs while serving in the US military between 2003 and 2015, contact Atraxia Law.
 We can help you find out if you qualify to receive compensation for your losses.